volume-trader/QuantowerKB/trading-panels/order-entry/order-types.md

 ![Order's side - Buy and Sell](<../../.gitbook/assets/image (220).png>)

-Depending on a trading connection Quantower supports the following order types:
+Depending on a trading connection VT-Terminal supports the following order types:

 *   **Market** **order** is an order placed without a price with the intention of hitting the best Bid or taking the best Offer currently available in the market.
 The order fills at the current best price.